ntajbakhsh/Surrogate-Supervision-for-FPR-and-Skin/Surrogate_Supervision_for_Nodule_Detection_FPR.md

 After 5,000 training steps, alpha1 was turned on;
 after 12,000 training steps, alpha2 was turned on;
 after 19,000 training steps, alpha3 was turned on;
-and after 26,000 training steps, alpha4 was turned on;
+and after 26,000 training steps, alpha4 was turned on.

 ## Results